Have you ever wondered how some of the best blogs are started?

 James Dahle, MD: Some niches monetize better than others.
 You can be a small fish in a big pond or a big fish in a small pond, which is what I chose.
 Different things work for different niches.
 I found affiliate marketing and random ads from Google and similar ad servers weren’t nearly as good as privately placed ads in my niche.

-Success Harbor: What is the smartest thing you did with your blog?
+Success Harbor: What is the smartest thing you did on your blog?

 James Dahle, MD: Wrote a book called The White Coat Investor.